 Role: Responsible for intuition, insight, and perception, this chakra is known as the psychic energy center.
 The Third Eye helps us to understand our divine purpose.
 It is associated with self-reflection, visualization, discernment, clear thought, understanding, and an ability to see clearly.

 Location: Hollow of throat

-Physical Correspondence: Thyroid gland, thymus, throat, lungs, vocal cord, and immune system
+Physical Correspondence: Thyroid gland, ears, nose, throat, mouth, vocal cords

 Role: Your communication center — your voice, your creative self-expression.
 The Throat Chakra relates to speaking your truth, communicating clearly, listening and being heard.